Mental Health Act 1983: Criticisms

 There have been concerns amongst mental health professionals that the 2007 amendments have been based more upon tabloid stories on the danger presented by mentally disordered people, especially people with personality disorder such as Michael Stone, than on the practical shortcomings of the unamended Act.
 Critics asserted that it would mean mental health professionals being "suborned as agents of social control".
 Supporters of more restrictive legislation insisted that dangerous people must be detained in hospital by doctors in their own interests and for public protection, regardless of whether they can be treated.
 In 2010, detentions under the law were further criticized following the death of mental patient Seni Lewis after being restrained at a mental hospital ward by 11 officers.
 The Mental Health Units (Use of Force) Act 2018, also known as Seni's Law, received royal assent in January 2018 after being passed by Parliament and amended the Mental Health Act 1983.
 It requires that mental hospitals provide officer training which provides alternatives to the use of force while restraining patients and do better collection of data.
 The officers must also wear body cameras as well.

+Racial disparity

+2021 data from NHS Digital indicated that Black people in England were over four times more likely to be sectioned (detained for compulsory treatment) under the Mental Health Act than White people – a longstanding inequality that has prompted calls for reforms to make the act and mental health services more culturally fair.